 Accredited by the Accreditation Commission for Education in Nursing, ACC offers nursing programs designed to promote career mobility.
-Both programs are approved by the State of Michigan Board of Nursing:
+Our programs are approved by the State of Michigan Board of Nursing:

 - A three-semester Certificate program in Licensed Practical Nursing (LPN)

 - A two-year Associate in Applied Science (AAS) degree as a Registered Nurse (ADN)

 At ACC we provide qualified students with alternative educational tracks according to their career goals.
 With multiple entry and exit points in the curriculum, students can achieve the level of nursing education that is best for them.